3 Days in Venice in November: Was It Worth It?Italy

 True, the weather was not great–our umbrella was constantly with us in our day bag and the only time we saw blue sky hovering over Venice was on the ferry to the airport the day we left–but cloudy skies definitely didn’t detract from Venice’s beauty.

 We loved the smaller crowds, lack of heat and humidity, and limited small factor that November brought as well–in fact, if we plan a return trip to Venice at some point, we would be more likely to plan it for November than for July!
+And if we ever do end up braving Venice during a crowded time, we’d rather see Venice’s Carnival in February than deal with summer weather and crowds at the same time.

 We are completely sold on offseason Venice–if you decide to give it a try, don’t be surprised if you end up loving it too!